Module 1: All about survey flows and the help center

 If you wish to follow along with the script, or just prefer reading, a complete transcript of the video can be seen below.

 All survey campaigns, from the high-stakes to the fanciful, share the need for a guiding methodology.
-So in this first video we must splash headlong into survey methods and question types.

-As you design a survey campaign, start with this question, “What will my survey measure?”
+As you design a survey campaign, start with this question: “What will my survey measure?”

 Is it: Customer satisfaction?
 Brand loyalty?
 Employee Engagement?
 Or reactions to a buttercream cupcake fundraiser you organized for a river trip for local youth?

 To open the Help Center click the “Help” menu from anywhere inside Delighted, and then choose “Help Center.”
+On the top right-hand side, you’ll see options for Surveys and CX.

 You can also launch our convenient support Beacon found in the bottom-right-hand corner of every Delighted page.
 The Beacon is context-sensitive; so as you open it, the article you're looking for may already be in the list.
 If it isn't, search with a keyword, like CES, and the relevant article about Customer Effort Score surveys will certainly appear.

-Delighted surveys are designed to collect high-impact data in a clean, clear way.
+Delighted CX surveys are designed to collect high-impact data in a clean, clear way.
 They are fun to create and easy for people to respond to.

 In Step 1, your respondents will choose a scale point from a score selection page.
 In this example, we’ve showcased a Net Promoter Score or NPS survey with its recognizable 11-point scale.
 NPS surveys are designed to reveal customer loyalty metrics.